TechOffice/TechOffice-NodeJs/README.md

 ## NodeJs
 NodeJs is an event-driven Javascript Run-time Platform.
 It also provides Application Programming Interface (API) for NodeJs Application Development.

 There are a lot of application, framework, tools built on top of NodeJs.
-It facilitates the development of Javascript Language, Asynchronous Programming, Web Application and multimedia.
+It facilitates the development of Javascript Language, Asynchronous Programming, Web Application and Multimedia.

 ## Example
 * [010-Core](010-Core/)